 Now you have the right tools to attract the right people.
 Time to focus on traffic.
 If you want this to be successful, you need to get traffic that matches your mailing list and offer.
 Make sure you understand this completely and don’t overlook it!
 It’s probably the most important step.

 I can’t stress enough that every audience is different.
 Just because someone is interested in learning the ins-and-outs of Facebook doesn’t mean they want to grow a business page.
 You need to target people very specifically.

-But how you gonna find those people?
-You see, the traffic sources – organic search, blog referrals, ppc ads – aren’t specific enough.
+But how are you gonna find those people?
+You see, the traffic sources – organic search, blog referrals, PPC ads – aren’t specific enough.
 It’s the individual people coming to you that you want to find.
 The answer?
 Study your competition.

 - Check out who is visiting the comments and forums for very closely related websites.
 Using services like Market Samurai, Ahrefs, or Majestic SEO, you can find out who is backlinking to their successful articles.
 That’s going to help you build a network of sites to check.
 Find out who their guest posters are, too, because that will give you even more sites.

 - Take a look at the stuff nobody is thinking of.
 For example, someone who wants to build a Facebook page following might be checking out marketing blogs and forums often.
 There is often a less-direct, yet still valuable, connection there.